Monitor HTTP Load Balancer

 Security Incidents simplify the investigation of attacks by grouping thousands of events into a few incidents based on context and common characteristics.
 The Incidents

-view shows a list of security incidents in a table based on the time period set above the view.
+view shows a list of security incidents in a table based on the time frame set above the view.

 -